Serving Central Virginia & Maryland, Frederick, Bethesda, Lynchburg, Harrisonburg

 Do you have a concrete slab floor that is showing signs of sinking, sagging, or settling?
 Are the walls separating from the floor below or ceiling above?

 IF you have a problem like this in your home, you could have a sinking or settling concrete floor slab.
 This problem can lead to cracks in floors and walls, uneven surfaces, and a weakened foundation.

 Luckily, the foundation repair experts at Fortress Foundation Solutions can help you solve this problem permanently!
-We provide a complete foundation repair solutions in Roanoke, Lynchburg, Charlottesville and nearby areas in Virginia.
+We provide a complete foundation repair solutions in Bethesda, Lynchburg, Charlottesville and nearby areas in Virginia & Maryland.
 Call us today to get a free estimate.